canada-ca/blog-dto/_posts/2020-12-18-2020-silver-linings.md

 <p>- <b>Lana Stewart, Digital Transformation Office</b></p>

 <p>7.
+“It has been a case study on remote work that has convinced senior management that employees can work effectively from home more often.
+We're all doing it and if anything our productivity has gone up.</p>

-"It has strengthened personal relationships with our team members in the regions.
+<p>It has strengthened personal relationships with our team members in the regions.
 Remote work has placed us all on a level playing field.
 We can no longer rely on hallway conversations and have moved those interactions to platforms like Slack and MS Teams.
-Suddenly our two regional staff are just as present in our “water cooler” discussions that happen in our #random channel.
-They are now much more socially connected with the other 15 or so people in the team.”</p>
+Suddenly our regional staff are just as present in our “water cooler” discussions that happen in our #random channel.
+They are now much more socially connected with the other people in the team.”</p>

 <p>- <b>Fiona Currie, Agriculture and Agri-Food Canada</b></p>